Mariánské Lázně: Demographics

-Until their expulsion in 1945 the majority of the population of the town were German (see Sudetenland).
+Until their expulsion in 1945, the majority of the population of the town were German.
 Afterwards, the Czechoslovak authorities repopulated the town with Czechs from the hinterland.

-As of 2022, with an average age of 46.4 years, the town has one of the oldest populations in the country, and the oldest among the towns with a population of over 10,000.

 Transport

-Mariánské Lázně is located on three important railway lines: Prague–Cheb, Plzeň–Karlovy Vary, and Františkovy Lázně–Bohumín.
+Mariánské Lázně is located on three important railway lines: Prague–Cheb, Plzeň–Karlovy Vary and Františkovy Lázně–Bohumín.

 Mariánské Lázně Airport is situated on the southern border of the town.

 Public transport

 The town's public transport is operated mainly by trolleybuses and accompanied by buses servicing the neighbouring villages.
 There are four trolleybus lines and four bus lines in operation.

-The town council have proposed scrapping the trolleybus system in Mariánské Lázně several times since the late 1990s, claiming high network maintenance costs.
-Mariánské Lázně is one of the smallest towns in the world to operate a trolleybus system.

 Sport

+The town is represented by the football team FC Viktoria Mariánské Lázně, founded in 1945.
+It plays in lower amateur tiers.

-Mariánské Lázně has a motorcycle racing circuit.
-The venue, Speedway Longtrack, has hosted six Long Track World Champion finals and five rounds of Grand-Prix racing.
+Mariánské Lázně has a motorcycle speedway racing circuit.
+The venue, Mariánské Lázně Longtrack Speedway, hosted six Long Track World Champion finals from 1976 to 1994 and five rounds of Grand-Prix racing (the most recent in 2011).

 The town is known for the Royal Golf Club Mariánské Lázně.

 Sights

 Mineral springs and colonnades

 The top attraction of the town is its 100 mineral springs (53 of them are tapped) with high carbon dioxide content and often also higher iron content, both in the town itself (40 springs) and its surroundings.
-The water in the springs has an average temperature of 7-10 °C, and is formed through interactions with the deep fault lines that run under the region.
+The water in the springs has an average temperature of 7–10 °C, and is formed through interactions with the deep fault lines that run under the region.
 The mineral water is claimed to cure disorders of the kidneys and of the urinary tract, respiratory disorders, locomotive system disorders, metabolic disorders, oncological disorders and gynaecological disorders, including the treatment of sterility.

 Many of the springs have pavilions and colonnades built around them.
 Among them are: